'The Feasting Ghosts' Major Update 1.2.0 · Blood Typers update for 24 October 2025

 Another old VHS tape has been dug up from the back of Fessler’s shelf…

-In a brand new level – Ghosts of Lotus City – the Shutterhouse Crew will be drawn into a haunting dream of a faraway city.
+In a brand new level – Ghosts of Lotus City – the Shutterhouse Crew are drawn into a haunting dream of a faraway city.
 Navigate twisted alleys and shadowy gardens – and make sure you don’t nod off.

 Chinese and Portuguese Full Support!